 What is Clenching?

 Clenching is tightly holding your top and bottom teeth together, especially the back teeth.
 Clenching puts pressure on the muscles, tissues, teeth, and other structures around your jaw.

 What is Grinding?

-The best way to prevent bruxism is to wear an UltraFlex night guard.
+The best way to prevent bruxism is to wear an UltraFlex night guard made by your dentist.
 Wearing a night guard while you sleep helps to protect your teeth from clenching and grinding.
 Properly made, flexible night guards protect your teeth as they move both side to side and front to back.
 If night guards are not fitted correctly it can result in jaw pain, tooth soreness, gum irritation, or even tooth movement.
 Therefore, inexpensive drugstore night guards are NOT recommended.

 UltraFlex night guards are made from custom molds of you teeth so it fits perfectly.
 Unlike traditional hard acrylic night guards, UltraFlex is flexible which makes it very comfortable to wear.

 Ask any team member today to see if an UltraFlex night guard is right for you!

 We are proud to offer our patients the latest in root canal therapy.
 A root canal is a procedure that extracts decayed pulp from the central part of the tooth, reshapes the canal and replaces it with strengthened filler.
 A common misconception is that a root canal is a painful procedure.
 Actually, root canals are similar to having a cavity filled, producing minimal pain.
 There are a number of reasons a root canal may be necessary, including:

 When left untreated, these problems can lead to severe tooth decay reaching the root of the tooth, causing extensive damage to the tooth structure.
 When the damage goes beyond what can be treated with a filling, we can perform a root canal to preserve the tooth and retain its original integrity.